uhyo/eslint-plugin-import-access/docs/ts-server.md

 }
 ```

-See details of the `indexLoophole` and `filenameLoophole` options at [the reference of the import-access/jsdoc rule](./rule-jsdoc.md).
+See details of these options at [the reference of the import-access/jsdoc rule](./rule-jsdoc.md).